Skip to content

 Hedgerow Heroes: Our mission to help restore the hedgerow network in Herefordshire

-After a fantastic first season, where volunteers, landowners, schools and communities helped us plant and restore over 3.7km of beautiful hedgerows, we’re thrilled to be launching the second year of Hedgerow Heroes Herefordshire.
-This year, our ambition is even greater, with a target of 6km of new and restored hedgerow across the county between September 2025 and April 2026.
+After a fantastic first season, where volunteers, landowners, schools and communities helped us plant and restore over 3.7km of beautiful hedgerows, we were excited to launch the second year of Hedgerow Heroes Herefordshire in September 2025.

 Did you know that since 1945, England has lost more than half of its hedgerows?
 These living boundaries are bursting with life and support around one in ten of the UK’s vulnerable species, including the hazel dormouse and the much-loved hedgehog, whose decline is closely tied to hedgerow loss.
 The lines of hedges crisscrossing our countryside act as vital wildlife corridors, helping creatures as varied as dormice, pollinators and rare brown hairstreak butterflies move safely through our landscapes.

-We’ll be working side-by-side with farmers, landowners, parish groups, communities, schools and colleges to protect and expand Herefordshire’s vital hedgerow network.
-Alongside the planting, we’re running traditional hedgelaying courses, hosting talks on the history and value of hedges, and inspiring young people through hands-on learning projects.
-Every metre planted helps us tackle climate change, boost biodiversity and bring our landscapes to life, from giving safe passage to hedgehogs and dormice, to supporting pollinators and birds.
+Alongside the planting, we ran traditional hedgelaying courses, hosted talks on the history and value of hedges, and inspired young people through hands-on learning projects.
+Every metre planted helps us tackle climate change, boost biodiversity and bring our landscapes to life — from giving safe passage to hedgehogs and dormice, to supporting pollinators and birds.

-Follow our progress this planting season with our Hedge-o-Meter:
+See our progress with our Hedge-o-Meter

-Hedge Planting Locations:
+Hedge Planting Locations

-Teaching the Craft of Hedgelaying:
+Teaching the Craft of Hedgelaying

 CPRE Herefordshire Hedgerow Heroes hedge laying courses